redwoodjs/redwood/docs/docs/how-to/fullstack-design.md

  More mature workflows may differ distinctly than the below.
  In-fact, the [Tutorial, Part II](https://redwoodjs.com/docs/tutorial/intermission) differs from below by taking a slightly longer design path.

- However, the main steps revolve around this workflow:
+ However, the main steps revolve around one of these two basic workflows:

  1) Start Storybook `yarn rw sb`.
- 2) Generate a cell `yarn rw g cell item` and shape your initial Storybook mock data structure in `itemCell.mock.ts`.
+ 2) Generate a cell `yarn rw g cell item` and shape your initial Storybook mock data structure in `itemCell.mock.js|ts`.
  3) Generate a component `yarn rw g component` to import into the cell. [\*]
  4) Design and develop your component using the mock data passed from the cell.
  5) ***Iterate*** on both the data structure and component design.

  6) _When Finished_: Convert your data structure into prisma models.

+OR

+ 1) Start Storybook `yarn rw sb`.
+ 2) Generate a component `yarn rw g component` and shape your mock data structure in `itemComponent.stories.js|ts`.
+ 3) Design and develop your component using the story file.
+ 4) ***Iterate*** on both the data structure and component design.

+ 5) _When Finished_: Convert your data structure into prisma models.

 \* A recommended best practice is to avoid design work in the cell itself.
 Do this by importing a component into the cell and designing on the component.
 Pass the props from the cell to the component like normal react components.

+> Moving forward, we will use the phrase 'mock data' to mean either the cell's mock file or the component's story file.
+> While there are differences between these two files and how they interact with Storybook, the underlying premise regarding the data structure is generally the same.
 ### Assumptions

 You are familiar with Redwood cli commands, Prisma schema, and Storybook.